 Most of our range is made from steel.
 We like steel.
 It's durable, strong, feels great to ride and has a grace of appearance and line which we love.
 We have done titanium frames before, and currently use aluminium where appropriate.
 We've not done carbon yet.
 It's not that we don't like aluminium, ti or carbon at all, or that we'll use steel just for the sake or it when something else will do the job better, we just prefer steel for most of the bikes we like to ride.
 As we said before, we make bikes we want to ride, and we want them to last a long time, which means using materials we like to use.

 Our frames are designed and developed entirely by us here in the UK.
 We basically do everything but the welding and painting.
-For our hardtail (Soul, BFe and Solaris) and commuter frames (RoadRat and Escapade) this means sourcing frames built to our designs by the great frame builders out in Taiwan.
-From 2014 all our droplink full suspension frames (such as the Rocket) will be produced in the UK at our sister company Bicycle Manufacturing Limited, right here in South Yorkshire.
-All our suppliers are truly world class, build bikes all day, everyday, and are brilliant at what they do.
+For our all our frames this means sourcing frames built to our designs by the great frame builders out in Taiwan.

 Cotic was founded, and is still owned by, Cy Turner.
 Cy is a degree qualified Chartered Mechanical Engineer with 18 years experience across the railway industry as well as in bicycle design.
 He's ridden bikes since a little after he could walk, and has ridden, raced and crashed more times and places than he cares to remember.
 In 2001, it was his desire for a modern steel trail hardtail which no one else made that led him to design the Soul.
 This went into production in 2003 and thus began the Cotic adventure!
 You can read more about what's happened since, in our first decade in business, here.

-Paul Dexter runs admin, books and orders, along with being a brilliant test and development rider.
+Paul Dexter runs customer service, admin, accounts and orders, along with being a brilliant test and development rider.
 Paul has over 15 years experience in bicycle retail, and is also a qualified mountain bike guide and skills coach.
+He's most likely to be the guy on the end of the email or phone when you contact us.
+He'll look after you.

-Cotic is based in Sheffield, on the edge of the Peak District National Park.
-It's a wonderful place to live and work, with fantastic trails, cafes, pubs and people - and now our own factory - right on our doorstep.
+Cotic is based in Sheffield, and our warehouse is in the heart of the Peak District National Park.
+We can see Froggatt Edge from our front door.
+It's a wonderful place to live and work, with fantastic trails, cafes, pubs and people right on our doorstep.
 The local gritstone is beautiful and great to ride, but notoriously harsh on bikes and running gear.
 This makes it a great place to develop the kind of bikes we are proud of.

 Because we love where we live and work, we also support it.
 We work with local advocacy group Ride Sheffield to help improve access and conservation of the countryside and trails for mountain bikers.
 We also pledge a minimum of 0.5% of our turnover each year to local trail projects.
 So far we have co-funded a new pump track at Totley Hall Park, and are contributing to the Lady Cannings Trails Project Phase 1.